tessercat/daoistic-book/daodejing/53/english.md

 If you ask me to explain
 how to do the right thing
-I'm afraid I'll just say,
+I'm afraid I might just say,

 The high road is easy
-but you make it hard.

-You've shuttered the court,
+but people like shortcuts.

-the fields are fallow,
-the granaries are empty.
+You've shut down the government, the fields are fallow, the granaries are empty.